Greater Than or Equal to in Excel

 In Excel, working with dates and logical operators is not rocket science.

 In this example, our table contains order dates and the daily revenue.
-You want to summarize the revenue if the order date is greater than or equal to December 14, 2021.
+If the order date is >= to December 14, 2021, you want to summarize the revenue.

 sumif example